NethServer/docs/administrator-manual/en/nextcloud.rst

 User list
 ---------

-All users are listed inside the administrator panel of NextCloud using a unique identifier containing letters and numbers.
+All users are listed inside the administrator panel of Nextcloud using a unique identifier containing letters and numbers.
-This is because the system ensures that there are no duplicate internal user names as reported in section `Internal Username` of `Official NextCloud documentation <https://docs.nextcloud.com>`_.
+This is because the system ensures that there are no duplicate internal user names as reported in section `Internal Username` of `Official Nextcloud documentation <https://docs.nextcloud.com>`_.

 .. note::       If |product| is bound to a remote Active Directory account provider
                 a dedicated user account in AD is required by the module to be fully